JasonMize/jasonmize.github.io/_posts/2017-04-01-djang-react-redux-setup-(technical-walkthrough).md

 ## Confession:

 I was unsuccessful.
 This walkthrough succeeds in creating an environment that bundles your information, watches it with webpack, and seems to be working correctly.
-So the hard part is done.
-However, there is an error in the url paths.
+However, there is an error somewhere.
 The user gets to the Django back-end index.html but fails to be forwarded to the React front-end index.js.
 As soon as I fix this I will update this tutorial.
 If you figure it out first, let me know.  :)

 # Start: